 - Food for a Thousand: St. Patrick’s Signature Ministry (to grow healthy food for local feeding ministries and families) is thriving!

-- Ongoing Outreach: Personal hygiene items for GraceWay residents – a list for specific needs may be found in the Parish Hall; food staple items for Neighbors in Need; magazines for hospitals/nursing homes; travel-size toiletries for homeless shelters; and prescription eyeglasses for the Lions Club sight program.
+- Ongoing Outreach: St. Patrick’s continues to be heavily involved in Storm Relief efforts after both storms, spearheaded by Deacon Joy Davis.
+Many parishioners have joined in the clean-up efforts through their chainsaws, sweat, and generous donations.
+In addition the parish ongoing outreach includes personal hygiene items for GraceWay residents – a list for specific needs may be found in the Parish Hall; food staple items for Neighbors in Need; magazines for hospitals/nursing homes; travel-size toiletries for homeless shelters; and prescription eyeglasses for the Lions Club sight program.

 - Sunday, February 5 – Annual Episcopal Parish Meeting, including elections of three Vestry members, during the brunch immediately following the 10:45 service.
 A brief Vestry Meeting followed immediately after the Parish Meeting.

 Sunday, February 5 – Souper Bowl of Caring.
 Each year as the Super Bowl comes, we collect food and donations for Albany’s Neighbors in Need as part of the national Souper Bowl of Caring.
 Additionally, because it is on the first Sunday of the month, we incorporated this into First Sunday Brunch.
 We had a chili cook-off in addition to the regular food offerings.

 - Presentation of the Parish Survey, February 12 – A joint Episcopal and Lutheran service was held at 10:45 a.m., with the survey results presented following the service during First Sunday Brunch.
 This event was well attended.